This Financial Tool Doesn’t Track Money; It Explains It

 Cash Flow Model

-The thirteen week cash flow model skips that fake profit stuff.
+The thirteen-week cash flow model skips that fake profit stuff.
 It only looks at actual cash coming in and out, the timing issues.
 That gap between paper and reality is what kills growing companies quietly.
 On the surface, the model seems like a simple spreadsheet, something for treasury.
-People dismiss it easy, but that is a big error.
+People dismiss it easily, but that is a big error.

 Explaining Behavior, Not Just Math.